 APBS 6300G Advanced Topics in Biological Chemistry.
 This graduate course will explore a range of research topics at the intersection of chemistry and biology through examples selected from the current scientific literature.
 Topics to be covered include: protein engineering, enzymes, receptors, cofactors, enzymes for organic synthesis, biotransformations, catalytic properties of nucleic acids, bio-inorganic chemistry.
 3 cr, 3 lec.
-Prerequisite or corequisite: enrolled in the APBS graduate program.
+Prerequisite or corequisite: enrolment in the APBS graduate program.

 ENGR 5001G MASc Thesis.
 The thesis is the major component of the MASc program and is carried out under the direction of the student's supervisor.
 The thesis may involve an investigation that is fundamental in nature, or may be applied, incorporating creative design.
 Through the thesis, candidates are expected to give evidence of competence in research and a sound understanding of the area of specialization involved.
+The student will receive a grade of either pass or fail.
 15 cr.

 ENGR 5002G MEng Project.
 The MEng Project provides students with the opportunity, under the supervision of a faculty member, to integrate and synthesize knowledge gained throughout their program of study.
 The chosen topic will be dependent on the area of specialization of the student.
+The student will receive a grade of either pass or fail.
 9 cr.

 ENGR 5003G Seminar.
 Participation in a program of seminars by internal and external speakers on current research topics.
 All MASc students will be required to give a seminar on their thesis research during the second year of their program.
-3 cr.
+The student will receive a grade of either pass or fail.

 ENGR 5004G Directed Studies.
 Faculty permission may be given for supervised research projects, individual study, or directed readings.
-Students wishing to pursue a course of directed studies must, with a faculty member who is willing to supervise such a course, formulate a proposal accurately describing the course content, the intended method and extent of supervision, and the method by which work will be evaluated.
+Students wishing to pursue a course of directed studies must, with a faculty member who is willing to supervise such a course, formulate a proposal accurately describing the course content, the intended method and extent of supervision and the method by which work will be evaluated.
 This course may only be taken once.
 3 cr.